 Recently, he has composed a series of small-scale operas which have been produced by the company he founded, The Music Troupe, beginning with six characters in search of a stage (mini-tour 2014) and including eight contrasting works performed in the internationally renowned Tête-à-Tête Festival of new opera in London: The Catfish Conundrum (2014), Opera With A Title, The Art of Venus, The Cloak and Dagger Affair and Apollo’s Mission (2019).
 Last Party on Earth has also been made into a film.
 Together with The Butterfly’s Spell , In Five Years' Time, The Parting, and Buster's Trip, six works have been adaptations of dramas by Lorca.
 The Duchess of Padua is from a Gothic play by Oscar Wilde while Swellfellow the Tyrant (Shelley) celebrates the overthrow of a corrupt regime, as does Masque of Vengeance, a setting of the Jacobean drama The Revenger's Tragedy.

-He was instrumental in giving life to three daughters and is based in London and Wiltshire where for many years he has been restoring a gamekeeper’s cottage adopting the principles of ‘building biology’.
+He was instrumental in giving life to three daughters and is based in London and Wiltshire where, over many years, he restored a gamekeeper’s cottage adopting the principles of ‘building biology’.

 For the best part of 20 years I travelled to schools and communities up and down the country leading music workshops for all ages and abilities.
 Over time, these visits grew into 'Write your own opera' projects developed with a team at the Royal Opera House.
 Highlights included: